salmankhwaja/InfoSecDocs/nginex_enable_tls_1_2.md

-# Enable TLS 1.3 in nginx
+# Enable TLS 1.3 in nginx and remidiate Lucky13 vulnerability.

 1. Now start, enable and verify the nginx installation.
 ```